MykhailoHoroshko/problems-and-solutions/problems/trees/postorder-traversal/README.md

 Problem Description

-Given a binary tree, return the inorder traversal of its nodes values.
+Given a binary tree, return the Postorder traversal of its nodes values.

 NOTE: Using recursion is not allowed.